dineshkoilada/dsa/patterns/07_dynamic_programming/README.md

 ---

-Next, let's dive into the **Backtracking Pattern** for solving problems that involve exploring all possible configurations like permutations, combinations, and puzzles!
+Next, let’s dive into the **Backtracking Pattern** for solving problems that involve exploring all possible configurations like permutations, combinations, and puzzles!